Iritscen/Small-scripts/Bash/README.md

 ### Print Certificate Info
 Tells you the developer certificate signing authority for each app in a folder.
 ---## Web### HTTP Tests
-Print the response (status, header, redirect, or Internet Archive status) received upon querying a given URL.
+Print the response (status code, header, redirect URL, or Internet Archive status code) received upon querying a given URL.

 ### Print Chromium History
 Tells you all the sites you visited in a Chromium-based browser on a given day.